pinbar/tourney-at-harrenhal/README.md

     * https://github.com/Unitech/pm2

 ### running tests
-* tests are in the `spec` directory, which includes both `unit` and `integration` tests
+* tests are in the `spec` directory
+* `integration` tests automatically setup data and start the server before making api calls
 * to run all the tests, run `npm test` in the project directory
 * to run a single test, mark it with `fit` (use `fdescribe` to include the entire spec)
 * to exclude a test, mark it with `xit` (use `xdescribe` to exclude the entire spec)
 * **test coverage:**
-    * to run instrumented code and generage coverage reports, run `npm run test-with-coverage`
+    * to run instrumented code and generate coverage reports, run `npm run test-with-coverage`
     * coverage reports are in `reports/coverage` directory (can be configured in `.istanbul.yml`)
 * **reporter** runs a jasmine helper to produce JUnit formatted test results in `reports/junit`